 "Life at Oxford was challenging and immensely rewarding.
 I had the opportunity to think in new ways and to push my research in new directions.
 I completed my Masters dissertation on intimate relationships between English East India Company merchants and local women in seventeenth century Japan.
-Outside of study I have enjoyed exploring Oxford's museums, galleries and parks, attending various insightful talks and meeting many wonderful people.
-Settling into college life at Brasenose was a particular highlight; the friendships developed there I am sure will be long lasting.
-I cannot thank the donors to the Brasenose College Oxford Australia Fund enough for this life changing opportunity."
+Outside of study I enjoyed exploring Oxford's museums, galleries and parks, attending various insightful talks and meeting many wonderful people.
+Back in Melbourne, I am now working on a PhD in history at Monash University.
+I cannot thank the donors to the Brasenose College Oxford Australia Fund enough for the life changing opportunity I was given."